 An ultrasound may be performed to check your blood vessels and ensure there are no blocks or valve damage within your veins.
 Depending on the location of your varicose veins, your doctor may order a venogram.
 In this diagnostic tool, the doctor injects a dye into your legs that appears on X-rays to allow your doctor to accurately assess your blood flow.
 Accurate ultrasound examination of the veins is more commonly used to assess the veins.

-These tests are performed to diagnose varicose veins and rule out any potential underlying conditions such as blood clots or blockages.
+These tests are performed to diagnose varicosities and rule out any potential underlying conditions such as blood clots or blockages.

 How do I prevent varicose veins without surgery?